chebfun/chebsite/about/people.md

 + **Sheehan Olver**, now at the University of Sydney, was a Junior Research Fellow at Oxford from 2007 to 2011.
 He and Alex Townsend created the ultrapherical spectral methods for ODEs introduced in Chebfun version 5.

++ **Richard Mikael Slevinsky**, From Alberta in Canada, Mikael joined us via eight months at the University of Sydney to spend two years at Oxford funded by Canada's NSERC.
+He is interested in quadrature, ultraspherical spectral methods, and singular integral equations, and is also our link to the ApproxFun project.

 + **Joris Van Deun** spent three months with the Chebfun team in 2010.
 He wrote the code `cf` for Caratheodory-Fejer approximation.